Embolization of AVM treatment at NYU Winthrop Hospital

 Preoperative embolization gives the brain time to quiet down after spending years shunting high-powered blood to the AVM.
 In some patients, it can reduce the size and vasculature of the AVM and eliminate surgically inaccessible vessels.
 This dramatically decreases intraoperative blood loss.
 This results in an easier and safer surgical resection.

 Until recently, many rapidly acting embolic glues hardened too quickly and did not always penetrate smaller diametric vessels.
-At Winthrop, a newer agent called ONYX is used for embolization of AVMs, representing an important, relatively new intracranial AVM treatment option with its ability to facilitate a slower, more deliberate and controlled procedure.
+At NYU Winthrop, a newer agent called ONYX is used for embolization of AVMs, representing an important, relatively new intracranial AVM treatment option with its ability to facilitate a slower, more deliberate and controlled procedure.
 ONYX takes longer to harden, allowing for more precise management of its delivery.